 The hub in Kuala Lumpur will support the organization in the provision of solutions to partners in the areas of cybersecurity, credit risk, and data analytics to help local clients and those across the region to scale and enable their businesses’ potential.

-[L-R] Fahmi Fadzil, Minister of Communications and Digital, Malaysia; Ari Sarker, President, Asia Pacific, Mastercard
+From left, Fahmi Fadzil, minister of communications and digital, Malaysia; Ari Sarker, president, Asia Pacific, Mastercard

-“Malaysia is committed to becoming a leader in shaping digitalization across APAC,” said Fahmi Fadzil, Minister of Communications and Digital, Malaysia.
+“Malaysia is committed to becoming a leader in shaping digitalization across APAC,” Fadzil said.
 “The launch of Mastercard’s Data & Services Hub in Kuala Lumpur is a very good opportunity for us to become a more integral part of the region’s digital landscape, while helping to strengthen our local talent pool in this increasingly important part of the digital economy.
 We look forward to building on our relationship with Mastercard to help create more mutually beneficial opportunities in the future.”

 The launch reflects Mastercard’s commitment to bring global expertise and innovation to the APAC region as well as nurture homegrown talent to thrive in the digital economy.
 The new hub will become part of a growing global team that includes thousands of data scientists, engineers and consultants, and will support businesses and governments in Malaysia and APAC to make more data-driven decisions and optimize performance and profitability.